Reissued with obsolete COVID-19 page links removed.

 Exercise increased caution when traveling to Turkey due to terrorism and arbitrary detentions.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Terrorist groups continue plotting possible attacks in Turkey.
+Country Summary: Terrorist groups continue plotting possible attacks in Turkey.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.
-Terrorists have also previously targeted Western tourists and expatriates.